 Photo Credit: @centercitydistrict

-You can also watch the amazing Deck the Hall Light Show projected onto the face of the historic City Hall that runs daily from 5-9 pm.
-While you’re there, support local small businesses at the Made in Philadelphia Holiday Market by perusing more than 40 vendors and purchasing a variety of goods like handmade gifts, treats, and crafts.
+While you’re at Dilworth Park, support local small businesses at the Made in Philadelphia Holiday Market by perusing more than 40 vendors and purchasing a variety of goods like handmade gifts, treats, and crafts.

 There’s just so much to do at Dilworth Park!